whitetreebible/connections/docs/en/devs/contributing.md

-# Contributing to Bible Atlas
+# Contributing to White Tree Bible Connections

 Thank you for your interest in contributing!
 Bible Atlas is a collaborative project to map biblical figures, tribes, places, and themes.
 Contributions follow a clear workflow to ensure data integrity.